emilylauyw/Udacity_Business_Analyst_Nanodegree_Lessons/02-Data_Wrangling.md

 ### 4. Spatial Matching
 - Most information has a location component to it.
 E.g. retail example, customers have locations where they live, locations for the stores they shop at, and locations for the distribution center from where stores get their products.
 - Use spatial data from the customer or their point locations to see if they fall within or intersect the trade area.

+### Selecting Predictor Variables

+1. Apply logic to get a list of possible variables
+2. Make sure not using any duplicate variables that represents the exact same thing as another variable.

+Examples:
+Homeowner vs Renter
+Age Group vs Age
+Runs vs Runs per game

+3. Check correlations between our variable